FaisalHammad1999/futureproofwiki/Publishing-an-NPM-package.md

 We're starting to get cosy with installing npm packages that other people and companies have made using the `npm install <package-name>` command.
 It would be great to start sharing our own handy little chunks of code with others!

 ## Signup/login to the npm registry
+- Check to see if you are logged in with `npm whoami`.
+If you are (your npm username is returned) continue to the [next step](https://github.com/getfutureproof/fp_guides_wiki/wiki/Publishing-an-NPM-package#create-a-folder-and-git-repository-for-your-package).
-- `npm adduser`
+- If not, `npm adduser`
-- update if prompted
+- Update if prompted
 - Check your email to login and verify your email address with the npm registry

 ## Create a folder and git repository for your package
+*This step is optional but recommended*
 - `mkdir <project-name>`
 - `cd <project-name>`
 - `git init`